-KPK: Kpop Kollective is the oldest and only aca-fansite for modern Korean popular music (K-pop).
-Established in 2010, it has developed into a community of practice and a thematic research collection centered on K-pop.
-Members are also active scholars and aca-fans who work on individual scholarly projects related to Hallyu, a contemporary Korean cultural movement.
+KPK: Kpop Kollective is the oldest and only site for public scholarship on modern Korean popular music (K-pop) for academics and fans.
+Established in 2010, it has developed to include a community of practice and a thematic research collection centered on K-pop.
+Members are active scholars as well as aca-fans who work on individual scholarly projects related to Hallyu, a contemporary Korean cultural movement.
 Kpop Kollective promotes the public’s understanding of contemporary Korean popular culture, creates resources and provides analysis and context on K-pop from a global perspective.

 Once upon a time, we were regular people going about our separate lives.
 One day, we realized our mutual love of Kpop.
 When we shared our stories, we found that there really was not one place where you could find out about idols that didn’t focus on what hair color they chose that month (we’re talking about you, Heechul and G-Dragon) or who has the best chocolate abs (looking at you, 2PM).
 It was also hard to find someone to share your opinion of the last episode of Boys Over Flowers you saw.
 Some of us are academics, and we wanted to talk about Korean popular culture in a scholarly way.

 Crystal S. Anderson, Michelle Brew Baxter and Kuylain Howard founded KPK: Kpop Kollective in January 2011 to study, seriously discuss, write about and collect information on Hallyu (Korean Wave) popular culture, particularly K-pop artists and Kdramas, for people around the world.

 Since that time, KPK has developed into a site for public scholarsip that organizes information through mini-profiles on this site and curates K-pop through more detailed profiles on KPOPIANA.